 - pain in your lower back on one or both sides

-- pain in between your anus and vagina (perineum)
+- pain in your perineum, the area between the anus and vagina

 The pain sometimes travels to your thighs, and you might also hear or feel a grinding or clicking sound in your pelvis.